akki2503/the_learning_path_project/README.md

-# the_learning_path_project
+# The Learning Path Project
-Code Repository for codes used in blogs at thelearningpathproject.com
+Code Repository for codes used in blogs at https://akshat2597.wixsite.com/learningpathproject